Stability of the tangent bundle through conifold transitions: Introduction

 This coupling between the Hermitian-Yang-Mills equation and the Calabi-Yau equation is highly non-trivial, but it is automatically satisfied provided $E=T^{1,0}X$.
 Thus, we can view the system~\eqref{eq: introHSbal},~\eqref{eq: introHSYM},~\eqref{eq: introAnom} as a generalization of the Calabi-Yau equation to the setting of non-K\"ahler complex manifolds.
-In particular, the Hull-Strominger system provides a set of equations for uniformizing non-K\"ahler complex threefolds with trivial canonical bundle which can be viewed as natural generalizations of the Calabi-Yau equation.
+In particular, the Strominger system provides a set of equations for uniformizing non-K\"ahler complex threefolds with trivial canonical bundle which can be viewed as natural generalizations of the Calabi-Yau equation.

-The Hull-Strominger system has recently generated a great deal of interest in mathematics, both for its applications to the study of non-K\"ahler Calabi-Yau manifolds and its connections to string theory.
+This system from heterotic string theory has recently generated a great deal of interest in mathematics, both for its applications to the study of non-K\"ahler Calabi-Yau manifolds and its connections to theoretical physics.
 Li-Yau \cite{LY05} constructed solutions on K\"ahler Calabi-Yau threefolds by deforming the complex structure of $T^{1,0}X\oplus \mathbb{C}^r$.
-Deformations of more general bundles were considered by Andreas-Garcia-Fernandez \cite{AndGF, AndGF2} to more general bundles.
-Fu-Yau \cite{FuYau} constructed solutions to the Hull-Strominger system on Calabi-Eckmann-Goldstein-Prokushkin fibrations by using a certain ansatz to reduce the system to a non-linear PDE of Monge-Amp\`ere type on a $K3$ surface.
+Deformations of K\"ahler solutions to more general bundles were considered by Andreas-Garcia-Fernandez \cite{AndGF, AndGF2}.
+Fu-Yau \cite{FuYau} constructed solutions to the Strominger system on Calabi-Eckmann-Goldstein-Prokushkin fibrations by using a certain ansatz to reduce the system to a non-linear PDE of Monge-Amp\`ere type on a $K3$ surface.
 Higher dimensional versions of the Fu-Yau construction have recently been considered in \cite{CHZ,FVG,Huang,PPZ1, PPZ3, PPZ4,PPZ8}.
-Further geometric constructions of solutions to the Hull-Strominger system, in both the compact and non-compact cases, can be found in e.g. \cite{Fei1, Fei2, FHP, FeiYau, FIUV, FIUVil, FTY,MGF20,OUV}.
-Very recently, Phong, Zhang and the second author have introduced \cite{PPZ2} a parabolic approach to the Hull-Strominger system via the Anomaly flow and obtained a new proof of the Fu-Yau result; see \cite{BV,FeiPhong,FPPZ, PPZ7, PPZ6, PPZ5} and the references therein.
+Further geometric constructions of solutions, in both the compact and non-compact cases, can be found in e.g. \cite{Fei1, Fei2, FHP, FeiYau, FIUV, FIUVil, FTY,MGF20,OUV}.
+Very recently, Phong, Zhang and the second author have introduced \cite{PPZ2} a parabolic approach via the Anomaly flow and obtained a new proof of the Fu-Yau result; see \cite{BV,FeiPhong,FPPZ, PPZ7, PPZ6, PPZ5} and the references therein.
 We refer the reader to \cite{MGF,GRT,GRST,PhongSurv,TsengYau} and the references therein for more on this very active area of research.